-The Declaration of Independence starts out with these words, We Hold These Truths to be Self-Evident… In other words, everything that comes next doesn’t have to be proven, it’s just fact.
+The Declaration of Independence starts out with these words; We Hold These Truths to be Self-Evident… everything that comes next doesn’t have to be proven; it’s just fact.
 We know these things to be true just from making observations of others and looking within.
 We know this to be true.
-To argue is to automatically put yourself at odds with common sense and logic.
-So it is with the following statement, “The Most Important Thing a Dad Can Do…”
+To argue is to put yourself at odds with common sense and logic automatically.
+So it is with the following statement, “The Best Thing a Dad Can Do….”

 My Facebook post on this very question had quite a few responses from people.
 The reactions were great, and most of them were typical- “be present, honest, forgiving, loving, etc.” A few people read my mind, though.
 So here is what I believe is the most adequate, self-evident answer: The Best Thing a Dad Can Do is Love His Wife Well.